arachnetech/homebridge-mqttthing/docs/Configuration.md

 `logMqtt` - Set to true to enable MQTT logging for this accessory (optional, defaults to false)

 `debounceRecvms` - Whenever receiving a message on any configured topic, wait for the number of milliseconds specified before notifying Homekit.
 If a subsequent message is received during the debounce period, the debounce timer is restarted.
 This can be useful to filter extraneous notification messages from accessories.

+`optimizePublishing` - Whenever publishing a message on any topic, don't republish the previously-published value.

 ### MQTT Topics